browserify-rails/browserify-rails/README.md

       - a_huge_library
 ```

-Note that any valid browserify option is allowed in the YAML file but not
+Note that any valid browserify option is allowed in the YAML file but not all
 use cases have been considered.
 If your use case does not work, please open
-an issue with a runnable example of the problem including your
+an issue with a runnable example of the problem including your browserify.yml file.
-browserify.yml file.

 ### Inside Isolated Engines